All About Photographers

-Occupation Description Photograph people, landscapes, merchandise, or other subjects, using digital or film cameras and equipment.
+Photographer Job Description Photograph people, landscapes, merchandise, or other subjects, using digital or film cameras and equipment.
 May develop negatives or use computer software to produce finished images and prints.
 Includes scientific photographers, aerial photographers, and photojournalists.

-A Day in the Life of a Photographer
+Life As a Photographer

-Things a Photographer Should Know How to Do
+What a Photographer Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.